cenzwong/hashnode-backup/ckzqvvnhp0rhyr4s1g6snftr5.md

 The dataset I used for this experiment is the [CORD-19 dataset](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/historical_releases.html).

 At this snapshot, the *cord\_19\_embeddings\_2022-02-07.csv* is around 13G and the environment I used has only 12G memory.
 You can check your computer memory configuration using `free -h`.
 And check the file size using `ls -lh`.
+Also check the disk size using `df -h`.

+> Bonus: You could use `watch` to watch the changes from time to time.

 All the code used is in the following Colab notebook: